N3developertoolkit/neo-blockchaintoolkit-library/readme.md

   implementation and stores all changes in memory.
 This enables test/debug runs to use live data without persisting further changes.

+* **StateServiceStore**: This implementation sits on top of a [StateService node](https://github.com/neo-project/neo-modules/tree/master/src/StateService) running with `FullState: true`.
+This enables code to use live data from a public Neo blockchain network such as MainNet or TestNet.

 ## Trace Models

 This library contains the model classes that read/write Time Travel Debugging (TTD) traces.